Next: , Previous: , Up: The GNU Radius [Contents][Index]

 Display program version and compilation options.

 Set debugging level.
-DEBUG_LEVEL is a comma-separated list of assignments in the forms
+Argument is a comma-separated list of assignments in the forms

-where MODULE is the module name or any non-ambiguous assignment thereof, LEVEL is the debugging level in the range 0-100.
+where module is the module name or any non-ambiguous assignment thereof, and level is the debugging level in the range 0-100.
 Debugging

 Config file equivalent: